-dispy is a Python framework for parallel execution of computations by distributing them across multiple processors in a single machine (SMP), among many machines in a cluster, grid or cloud. dispy is well suited for data parallel (SIMD) paradigm where a computation (Python function or standalone program) is evaluated with different (large) datasets independently with no communication among computation tasks (except for computation tasks sending intermediate results to the client).
+dispy is a rather comprehensive, yet easy to use framework for creating and using compute clusters to execute computations in parallel across multiple processors in a single machine (SMP), among many machines in a cluster, grid or cloud. dispy is well suited for data parallel (SIMD) paradigm where a computation (Python function or standalone program) is evaluated with different (large) datasets independently with no communication among computation tasks (except for computation tasks sending Provisional/Intermediate Results or Transferring Files to the client).
 If communication/cooperation among tasks is needed, asyncoro framework could be used.

 dispy is implemented with asyncoro, an independent framework for asynchronous, concurrent, distributed, network programming with coroutines (without threads). asyncoro uses non-blocking sockets with I/O notification mechanisms epoll, kqueue and poll, and Windows I/O Completion Ports (IOCP) for high performance and scalability, so dispy works efficiently with a single node or large cluster(s) of nodes. asyncoro itself has support for distributed/parallel computing, including transferring computations, files etc., and message passing (for communicating with client and other computation tasks), although it doesn’t include job scheduling.

-Computations (Python functions or standalone programs) and their dependencies (files, Python functions, classes, modules) are distributed automatically.
+Computations (Python functions or standalone programs) and their dependencies (files, Python functions, classes, modules) are distributed to nodes automatically.
+Computations, if they are Python functions, can also transfer files on the nodes to the client.

 Computation nodes can be anywhere on the network (local or remote).
 For security, either simple hash based authentication or SSL encryption can be used.